Klortho/eutils-org/README.md

 complicated, the scope of this project will be limited to providing the framework and a small set of samples.

-The work will be done in the open, as a project on GitHub, and I will attempt to engage various stakeholders, both inside and outside NCBI, and others in the Semantic Web community.

-I believe that this project has the potential to benefit the bioinformatics community.
-More and more bioinformatics resources are being made available as linked open data, and it is my hope that this project will help to catalyze NCBI's taking steps in the direction of providing more data in RDF format, and thereby more tightly integrate our resources with the rest of the Semantic Web, which would, in turn, make them easier to use, and quicken the pace of scientific discovery.

 ## Scope

-In the initial part of this project (already begun) I will work with people inside and outside of NCBI to develop some simple standards for RDF URIs for NCBI Entrez database entities (which will be used as RDF subjects and objects) and Entrez filters and links (which will be
+In the initial part of this project (already begun) we will work with people inside and outside of NCBI to develop some simple standards for RDF URIs for NCBI Entrez database entities (which will be used as RDF subjects and objects) and Entrez filters and links (which will be